oracle/docker-images/OracleWebCenterPortal/dockerfiles/README.md

       -s: skips the MD5 check of packages

    LICENSE UPL 1.0
- Copyright (c) 2017, 2020, Oracle and/or its affiliates.
-All rights reserved.
+ Copyright (c) 2017, 2021, Oracle and/or its affiliates.
 ```
 ##### 2. How do I build an Oracle Fusion Middleware Infrastructure 12.2.1.x base image?
-If you want to build your own Oracle Fusion Middleware Infrastructure image, use the Docker files and scripts in the [Oracle FMW Infrastructure](https://github.com/oracle/docker-images/tree/master/OracleFMWInfrastructure) GitHub repository.
+If you want to build your own Oracle Fusion Middleware Infrastructure image, use the Docker files and scripts in the [Oracle FMW Infrastructure](https://github.com/oracle/docker-images/tree/main/OracleFMWInfrastructure) GitHub repository.
 ##### 3. How to fix yum.oracle.com connectivity error?
 The errors mean that the host is not able to connect to external registries for update.
 To access external registries and build a Docker image, set up environment variables for proxy server as below: